Linaro/lava/doc/v2/debugging.rst

-Some devices have substantial requirements for infrastructure to support the automation: switchable USB hubs, relays, remote power control, multiple serial connections, :term:`VLANd` support, etc.
+Some devices have substantial requirements for infrastructure to support the automation: switchable USB hubs, relays, remote power control, multiple serial connections, etc.

 Triaging of test job failures in one automated system typically needs to be done on the same instance or, if using another instance, using